yaqwsx/bcthesis/caching.md

 Test for state emptiness is performed for each resource group independently and each group caches result of this check.
 If path condition is modified, result in cache is discarded and the check is repeated.
 This is an small optimization, that was not introduced in the theoretical description.
+And produces small speed-up.

 To perform equality check, multi-states needs to be first converted to matching form.
 Not only dependency groups can differ, also a variable naming can be different as the mapping between call stack and segments is not canonical.
 To effectively compute which group needs to be merged, we first obtain a list of variables pairs to compare just like \smt store does.
-Then we iterate over this list and using union-find we build sets of groups that need to be merged according their labels.
+Then we iterate over this list and using union-find, according groups labels we build sets of groups that need to be merged.
 Then a standard equality check from \smt store is performed for each merged group.
 To cache these calls, the same approach as the naive one is used.